Best Ways for New Freelance Writers to Start Selling Articles

 Probably the best way to start selling articles is to spend 90% of your time preparing (sharpening your ax, as Abe Lincoln would say).

-“How would you recommend a newbie to start earning money from writing?” asks Jack on Job Security for Freelance Writers – Tips for a Steady Income.
+These tips for new freelance writers range from preparation to execution, and are inspired by a reader’s question…“How would you recommend a newbie to start earning money from writing?” asks Jack on Job Security for Freelance Writers – Tips for a Steady Income.
 “Where to look for good writing opportunities?
 My interests are in health, fitness, finance, investment.
 Currently unemployed, I’m looking to writing full-time.”

 You need to treat freelance writing like a business – because it is now your latest, greatest startup!
 How do entrepreneurs learn how to run a business?
 They do research.
 They read.
 They study successful professionals.
 They find role models and mentors.